stevencombs/retrocombs.github.io/_drafts/2019-12-31-my-tips-to-inbox-zero.md

 comments: 'yes'
 ---

-I often "brag" to family, friends, and colleagues when I reach inbox zero.
+I "brag" to family, friends, and colleagues when I reach inbox zero.
 I do this to inspire others to share in my joy of having a tamed inbox.
 Unfortunately, my boasting is not helpful.
 I just tell people my inbox is empty, but have never shared the process; until now.
 Let's get started.
 I include a table of contents in case you want to jump around this post to specific steps.

 <!-- TOC -->